illinois-cs241/illinois-cs241.github.io/shell.md

 - NLWP: The number of threads currently being used in the process
 - VSZ: The program size (virtual memory size) of the process, in kilobytes
 - STAT: The state of the process
-- START: The start time of the process
+- START: The start time of the process.
+You will want to add the boot time of the computer, and start time of the process to calculate this.
+Make sure you are careful while converting from various formats - the man pages for procfs have helpful tips.
-- TIME: The amount of cpu time that the process has been executed for
+- TIME: The amount of cpu time that the process has been executed for.
+This includes time the process has been scheduled in user mode (utime) and kernel mode (stime).
 - COMMAND: The command that executed the process

-*Hint:* You may find the `/proc` filesystem to be useful, as well as the man pages for it.

 Some things to keep in mind: